instantlinux/docker-tools/ansible/README.md

   a self-signed API cert by storing the same cert as ca-root.pem.
 * Define variables as listed below, in your group_vars directory.
 * Define host inventory as cluster nodes and managers, in hosts.
-For kubernetes, use group names k8s_master and k8s_nodes; for swarm, use group swarm_managers and swarm_nodes.
+For kubernetes, use group names k8s_cplane and k8s_nodes.
 * Add any ssh public keys for your user(s) into files/keys/ssh_public_keys, with file names <user>-<keyname>.pub; these will be added to ~<user>/.ssh/authorized_keys.